Co-op Opportunities

 By integrating multiple semesters of engineering work experience with on-campus study, co-op students enhance their classroom knowledge through practical application of theories to real-world problems.
 Co-op students explore specific interests within their academic discipline and refine their post-graduation goals.
 At the same time, co-op allows students to earn a competitive salary, which can be used to help finance their education.

 Returning to the same employer for subsequent experiences gives students access to more challenging and in-depth projects while building a long-term relationship with the employer.
-It also allows co-op employers to evaluate potential permanent hires over an extended period of time, provides a continual pipeline of bright engineers and a cost-effective method for completing engineering tasks.
+It also allows co-op employers to evaluate potential permanent hires over an extended period of time, provides a continual pipeline of bright engineers and is a cost-effective method for completing engineering tasks.

 I truly believe that doing a co-op is one of the most important things a student can do to enhance their education and marketability after graduation.

 An internship is an opportunity for a student of any classification to gain valuable, paid work experience.
-Interns work full-time during the summer and commit to work with an employer for one summer only.
+Interns work full-time during the summer and commit to working with an employer for one summer only.
 Students may apply to work with a different employer each summer to expand their horizons even more.

 These experiences offer short-term and long-term gains.
 Students earn a salary, gain professional experience to complement their academic studies and explore career interests within their majors.
 When they graduate and seek permanent employment, their resumes reflect industry experience, giving them a competitive advantage.
-Often, students receive permanent job offers from employers for which they have interned.
+Often, students receive permanent job offers from employers for whom they have interned.

 Benefits of Internships